Auburn University Bee Laboratory

 Several different bee species produce honey.
 Among the most well-known is the western honey bee Apis mellifera.
 It’s the only species of honey bee in the United States.

-The color, flavor, and aroma of honey are influenced by many things, but most important is the type of sugary secretion collected by the foragers of a colony.
+The color, flavor, and aroma of honey are influenced by many things, but the most important is the type of sugary secretion collected by the foragers of a colony.
 Perhaps it is floral nectar collected from plants like clover, goldenrod, or tupelo, or maybe it is animal secretions produced by other insects like aphids.
 With a bit of modification, both can result in honey!

 The Alabama Extension publication Nectar and Pollen Producing Plants of Alabama: A Guide for Beekeepers by Jim Tew and colleagues provides a list of important floral nectar sources for honey bees in the region.
 Around Auburn, important sources of nectar for honey bees are clovers, Chinese tallow, privet, and tulip poplar.